 Arno Breker ‘Apollo und Daphne‘ (‘Apollo and Daphne‘) Bronze, created in 1940-1942.
-Cast by foundry Alexis Rudier Fondeur.
-Paris.
+Cast by foundry Alexis Rudier Fondeur, Paris.
 Size 240 x 285 x 40 cm.
 Displayed at the Arno Breker-exhibition in the Musée de l’Orangerie in 1942 in Paris.
-At this occasion, Aristide Maillol described Breker as ‘Germany’s Michelangelo’.
+At the opening of this exhibition on 15 May 1942, Aristide Maillol described Breker as ‘Germany’s Michelangelo’.

 After the exhibition the huge bronze relief stayed in France.
 It was confiscated by the French state in 1944 and stored in a depot of the Musée dárt modern in Paris.
 In 1961 Arno Breker bought the relief back when the French state auctioned it off.
-In 1944 the plaster model of ‘Apollo und Daphne’ was displayed at the GDK.
 One other cast in bronze exists.
-Sold by a German auction in 2020.
+Offered by a German auction house in 2020.

 Left: Arno breker, postcard, ‘Berufung’ (‘Mission’), GDK 1941, room 2.